kiwi-bop/flutter_crashlytics/README.md

 Value: false

-Then on your Podfile add `use_frameworks!`
+Don't forget to add your `Run Script` step (with any version of Xcode) on the build phases tab.

-Don't forget to add your `Run Script` step (with any version of Xcode) on the build phases tab and, if using `Xcode 10`, only then must you add your app's built Info.plist location to the Build Phase's Input Files field:
+If using `Xcode 10`, you also must you add your app's built Info.plist location to the Build Phase's Input Files field:
 ```
 $(BUILT_PRODUCTS_DIR)/$(INFOPLIST_PATH)
 ```